Derek Wells: Early life and education

-Born in Corner Brook, Newfoundland, he graduated from Dalhousie Law School in 1972.
+Born in Corner Brook, Newfoundland, Wells graduated from Dalhousie Law School in 1972.

 Political career

 Wells won the South Shore electoral district for the Liberal party in the 1993 federal election.
 After serving in the 35th Canadian Parliament, Wells was defeated in the 1997 federal election.
 He unsuccessfully attempted to return to Parliament in the 2000 federal election.

-He also served as President of the Nova Scotia Liberal Party, supporting the provincial form of the party, and is a partner at Hennigar, Wells, Lamey and Baker in Chester.
+Wells also served as President of the Nova Scotia Liberal Party.
+He is a partner at Hennigar, Wells, Lamey and Baker in Chester.

-Wells announced in September 2009, that he would seek the Liberal party nomination for South Shore—St. Margaret's in the 2011 federal election, and won the nomination on 4 October.
-He finished third receiving 16.92% of the vote.
+Wells announced in September 2009 that he would seek the Liberal Party nomination for South Shore—St. Margaret's in the 2011 federal election.
+He won the nomination on 4 October.
+He finished third receiving 17% of the vote.

 Wells is the current District 3 municipal councillor in Chester Municipality.
 He was elected in 2021 during a by-election after the seat was vacated by current Progressive Conservative MLA Danielle Barkhouse.